AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ```
 `tablename` is the name of the table as defined in the workflow definition.

 The format of `tree` is a simple string which names the TTree the table is saved to.
-If `tree` is not specified then `tablename` is used as TTree name.
+If `tree` is not specified then `O2tablename` is used as TTree name.

 `columns` is a slash(/)-separated list of column names., e.g.